 A medium-sized upright and compact variety that is a cross between traditional Hass and Gwen which is a semi-dwarf Avocado.

 Frost sensitive below 30°F (-1oC), however, is more heat-tolerant than Hass making it a better choice of Avocado tree for growing indoors.

 Gwen is a smaller variety with a maximum height of 15 ft (4.5m), and we can easily prune to keep smaller.

-The flavour and texture of the fruit is similar to Hass, being nutty and buttery, but not quite as creamy.
+The flavor and texture of the fruit are similar to Hass, being nutty and buttery, but not quite as creamy.
 They are cold hardy to 30°F (-1oC).

 Reed is a slender and upright tree and is a good choice for indoor growing because, with careful pruning, it can be kept smaller.
 It is also more heat tolerant than Hass and tolerates less watering too.
 This is also a more manageable plant to care for than some other varieties.

 They are frost sensitive below 32oF (0oC) and suit Zones 10-11 for outdoor growing.